influxdata/docs-v2/content/kapacitor/v1/reference/cli/kapacitor/service-tests.md

 ---
 title: kapacitor service-tests
 description: >
-  The `kapacitor service-tests` command ...
+  The `kapacitor service-tests` command executes one or more of the available service tests.
 menu:
   kapacitor_v1:
     name: kapacitor service-tests